jen20/go-event-sourcing-sample/README.md

 }
 ```

-The aggregate also need to implement the `Transition(event eventsourcing.Event)` function.
-It define how events are transformed to represent the final aggregate state.
+The aggregate needs to implement the `Transition(event eventsourcing.Event)` function to fulfill the aggregate interface.
+This function define how events are transformed to build the aggregate state.

 example of the Transition function from the Person aggregate